Comparing Getinge (GNGBY) & Its Peers

 |$94.29 million

-Getinge has higher revenue and earnings than its competitors.
-Getinge is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Getinge has higher revenue and earnings than its peers.
+Getinge is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-Getinge has a beta of 0.88, meaning that its stock price is 12% less volatile than the S&P 500.
-Comparatively, Getinge’s competitors have a beta of 20.18, meaning that their average stock price is 1,918% more volatile than the S&P 500.

 Summary